GS Loures

 Grupo Sportivo de Loures is a Portuguese football club based in Loures that competes in the First Division.

 History

 Loures was founded on 13 August 1913 by local footballers who used to play in a plot of land called Casaréus in Loures.
 Their first ever game was a 3–1 friendly win over Sporting CP.
 In the 1950s, the club added facilities for cycling, athletics, table tennis, and roller hockey.
 In 1978 they added handball, and in 2004 futsal.

 Colours and badge

 Castrense's colours are yellow and black.

+Notable former players

+The following players have either achieved senior international caps, or made significant appearances in professional top-flight leagues before, during, or after their time at the club: